 Construction Corner is great for little builders.
 It includes a framed house, tools, trucks, and loads of construction blocks.
 Children will develop their gross and fine motor skills while trying to put together the blocks and exploring various spatial challenges.
 Building new structures often requires collaboration, and children will have plenty of opportunities to practice their social and problem-solving skills.

 At the Muddy Paws Animal Clinic, children learn about taking care of animals.
 Kids can choose a stuffed animal, dress up as vets, fill out a check-up form, and examine their “patients” with the toy medical instruments.
 They can treat the animals’ injuries and view x-rays.
 Children learn empathy when pretending to treat a sick or injured animal, and fine motor skills are developed when they attempt to put a leash on an animal or secure a bandage around a paw.

 The Performance Arts Stage is an exhibit dedicated to theatre and music.
 Children can put on costumes, dance, sing, play instruments, put on puppet shows, and create and star in their own productions.
 Children use their imagination when pretending to be Little Red Riding Hood, a football player, or a rock star, and develop language skills when creating and acting out their plays.

-In the North Woods campsite, children will find a replica of a cabin, play food, and utensils.
-They can choose to cook their food in the cabin or make a pretend fire and cook their meal outside.
-Children can imagine what it would be like to live in the woods.
-Children learn to take turns when there are many children wanting to play in the house at the same time, and social skills are practiced when a child invites others to join him around the fire.
+In the North Woods campsite, children will find a vibrant camping tent, a warm fire with seats all around, and encounter stuffed wild animals native to Northern Saskatchewan.
+They can choose to sing around the pretend fire or imagine camping under the stars with friends and family.
+Children learn to take turns when there are many children wanting to play in the tent at the same time, and social skills are practiced when a child invites others to join them around the fire.

 Arts & Crafts